What is early literacy?

 - Alaska Infant Learning Program

-Program run by the Dept of Health and Social Services that promotes access to a flexible array of quality services to all Alaskan infants and toddlers with special developmental needs and to their families.
+Program run by the Department of Health and Social Services that promotes access to a flexible array of quality services to all Alaskan infants and toddlers with special developmental needs and to their families.

 - Anchorage Association for the Education of Young Children